-SOCI 1199 Seminar
+SOCI 1199 Seminar 1-6 credits

 This course will be a discussion of particular problems related to chosen program and areas of interest.

 SOCI 2201 Personal & Human Relations 3 credits This course presents a framework for interpersonal relationships both personally and professionally.